How to Become a Nurse Practitioner

 - Private practice

-After obtaining a bachelor’s degree, nurse practitioner candidates must complete an additional two to six years of study to earn a master’s degree in nursing (MSN) or Doctorate of Nursing Practice (DNP).
-Graduate programs include in-depth courses in anatomy, diagnosis, pharmacology and medical ethics as well as extensive clinical training.
-During this phase, students begin to focus on a specialty such as:
+Nurse practitioner students then must complete an additional two to three full-time years of study to earn a master’s degree in nursing (MSN) or Doctorate of Nursing Practice (DNP).
+Typically, part-time programs are possible but may take longer to complete.
+Graduate programs include in-depth courses in pathophysiology, pharmacology, medical ethics, and medical diagnosis and management, as well as extensive clinical training.
+Many graduate and doctoral programs offer some or all of their didactic courses online.
+During this phase, students begin to focus on a specialty, such as:

-Many graduate schools require nurse practitioner candidates to have a few years of experience as a registered nurse (RN).
-The National League for Nursing Accrediting Commission and American Association of Colleges of Nursing list accredited programs on their websites.
+Many graduate schools require NP candidates to have a year of experience as a registered nurse (RN).
+Others offer bridge programs so that a student can do an RN to DNP during the same course of study.
+The Accreditation Commission for Education in Nursing (ACEN) and American Association of Colleges of Nursing list accredited programs on their websites.

-To enter some specialties and sub-specialties (child and adolescent psychiatry, for example), nurse practitioners must complete an additional supervised clinical experience.
+All NP/DNP education programs include extensive clinical experience; most require 500-1000 hours of clinical rotations..
+To enter some specialties and sub-specialties (child and adolescent psychiatry, for example), nurse practitioners must complete additional supervised clinical experience.

 Nurse practitioners must be licensed by the state in which they practice.
-This usually requires graduation from an accredited training program, board certification and a passing score on the state exam.
-In some states, nurse practitioners must meet mandatory training requirements (for example, courses in medication safety) prior to certification.
+This requires graduation from accredited training programs, successful RN licensure, and board certification in the advanced practice specialty.
+The board certification typically requires passing a national exam and most certifications have to be renewed every 3-5 years.
+In some states, nurse practitioners must meet mandatory training requirements (for example, courses in medication safety) prior to licensure.

 The following organizations award board certification in nursing.
 Candidates must hold an RN license and meet educational and training requirements: